Amitbarvaz/Mindtools/README.md

 ## Contributing

-Serafin has seen work on and off for several years.
-While it has seen production use in its current state, it may not meet everyones standards of a well-packaged open source project.
-We intend to improve this.
-Preparing the system for general use, software dependency updates, test coverage and documentation will be prioritized.

-See [issues](https://github.com/inonit/serafin/issues) or submit your own.
+Mindtools was last updated in the summer of 2024.

 Pull requests are welcome.

 ## License

+The source code for this project is licensed under the AGPL v3 license, see [LICENSE.txt](LICENSE.txt) for details.
-Copyright (C) 2018 Institute of Clinical Medicine, University of Oslo.
+Original Serafin version Copyright (C) 2018 Institute of Clinical Medicine, University of Oslo.
 All rights reserved.
-The source code for this project is licensed under the AGPL v3 license, see [LICENSE.txt](LICENSE.txt) for details.